chrispepper1989/rust_if_branch_benchmark/README.md

 # rust if branch benchmark
 ## Overview
 I wanted to see if a hunch was right about if statements vs casting was correct.
-I was wrong :).
+I was mostly wrong :).

-Was a valuable reminder in how we should trust the compiler to optimise, how every language is different and what you remember about hyper optimised code from a few years ago, is never a good substitute for proper *profiling* and *benchmarking*.
+This was a valuable reminder in how we should trust the compiler to optimise, how every language is different and what you remember about hyper optimised code from a few years ago, is never a good substitute for proper *profiling* and *benchmarking* with the specific problem you have now!

 ## Background:
 A few years ago I was helping optimise a GLES shader for a driver we were working on, one of the suggestions was to get rid of IF statements where possible as the "conditional branch" is slower then pure maths.
+This came up in a comment thread on this video https://www.youtube.com/watch?v=EumXak7TyQ0

 I had decided to remember this as if statements = "conditional branches" = slower then simple maths.
-But of course like most things, the real truth is a lot more nuanced then this, see this great answer on Stack Overflow: https://stackoverflow.com/questions/37827216/do-conditional-statements-slow-down-shaders
+But of course like most things, the real truth is a lot more nuanced then this, see this great answer on Stack Overflow specifically about OpenGL shaders and if branches: https://stackoverflow.com/questions/37827216/do-conditional-statements-slow-down-shaders

 Which explains how conditional branching splits into three categories and then we get into specifics on how hardware can impact the outcome.